Last fact-checked: 23 September 2020

 If you are going to Mexico for sleeve gastrectomy, booking with Medical Departures ensures you will be seen by a dependable clinic and surgeon, whose credentials have been verified by us and where clinic visits, gathering of patient testimonials and legal/criminal records checks are part of our corroboration process.

 Surgery for sleeve gastrectomy typically takes between one and two hours.
 You will usually be given a general anesthetic, although these days most operations are done via a laparoscope, rather than by traditional surgical techniques.
-A laparoscope is a tiny camera, and passed through a small incision in your abdomen, beams a picture of your insides to a monitor, so the surgeon can perform your operation without having to make large cuts across your tummy.
+A laparoscope is a tiny camera, and passed through a small incision in your abdomen, beams a picture of the operating area to a monitor, so the surgeon can perform the procedure without having to make large incisions across the tummy.

-Between 2 and 5 small incisions are made, which allow the camera and surgical instruments to access the appropriate areas underneath the incisions.
+Between two and five small incisions are made, which allow the camera and surgical instruments to access the appropriate areas underneath the incisions.
 The removal of around 75% of your stomach will be done this way, with the remainder stapled to form a tube, about the size of a banana.
 After the procedure is performed the incisions are stitched closed.

 You will be in hospital for a couple of days, and maybe a little longer.
 To allow your digestive system time to recover, you won’t be permitted to eat anything for a couple of days, and once you can you will start off gently, on liquids.
 After that, you will move on to pureed and very soft foods before you can begin eating solids again.

 You will need to take things gradually over the next few weeks and you will be given diet and exercise guidelines, although it will take around a month before you can start exercising.